tesselo/tesselate/README.md

 Copyright &copy; 2018 Tesselo, all rights reserved.

-Tesselate is a wrapper to use Tesselo's API in a human friendly interaction.
+Tesselate is a wrapper for human friendly interaction with Tesselo's API.

 The endpoints are represented by functions that all have similar base functionality.
 Data can be read, written and updated in a standardized way.